hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

 Obtain Bus Name and Credentials from Capture Dashboard
 ------------------------------------------------------------------

-In the Capture Dashboard, this value is listed as backplane_bus.
+In the :term:`Capture` Dashboard, this value is listed as **backplane_bus**.
 Copy this value to a text file, or write it down.
 You will need this later.
+For :term:`Engage` credentials,
-For Engage credentials, please contact your Janrain support representative.
+please contact your Janrain support representative.

-The Bus Owner credential is used by the website operator or Bus Owner to authenticate with the Backplane Server before authorizing OAuth clients (widgets) to post to their bus.
+The :term:`Bus Owner` credential is used by the website operator or :term:`Bus Owner` to authenticate with the :term:`Backplane Server` before authorizing OAuth clients (:term:`widgets`) to post to their :term:`bus`.

-The OAuth token is used by widgets to post messages on a bus.
-(Widgets that do not use OAuth2 can still use the Backplane 1.2 authorization procedure.)
+The OAuth token is used by :term:`widgets` to post messages on a bus.
+(:term:`Widgets` that do not use OAuth2 can still use the Backplane 1.2 authorization procedure.)

 Add backplane.js
 -------------------------------------------------------

 Place this code in the <head> section of the webpage hosting the widgets.
-This script adds the library to your web page that the Backplane Server uses.
-Any Backplane-enabled widgets on this web page, regardless of who made them, will have access to the Backplane bus.
+:ref:`This script <Backplane Javascript Library>` adds the library to your web page that the :term:`Backplane Server` uses.
+Any Backplane-enabled :term:`widgets` on this web page, regardless of who made them, will have access to the Backplane :term:`bus`.

 .. code-block:: html